Jeepers Creepers (2001 film)

 Jeepers Creepers is a 2001 horror film written and directed by Victor Salva.
-It stars Gina Philips and Justin Long as Trish and Darry Jenner, two siblings in college who are pursued by the Creeper, a demonic serial killer portrayed by Jonathan Breck.
-The film takes its name from the 1938 song of the same name, which is featured in the film under a version by Paul Whiteman.
+It stars Gina Philips and Justin Long as siblings returning home for spring break who encounter a violent truck driver portrayed by Jonathan Breck.
+The film takes its name from the 1938 song, featured in the film under a version by Paul Whiteman.
 Patricia Belcher and Eileen Brennan also appear in supporting roles, with Salva making a cameo appearance.

-Produced by American Zoetrope and the German companies Cinerenta-Cinebeta and Cinerenta Medienbeteiligungs KG, Jeepers Creepers began production in August 2000 after Salva convinced the studios to cast Philips and Long with the help of executive producer Francis Ford Coppola.
-Due to severe budget cuts, the third act of the project was re-written during production.
-Filming took place for two months in Florida in Ocala, Dunnellon, Reddick and Lake Panasoffkee.
+The film was a co-production between the United States and Germany, with United Artists co-financing the American Zoetrope title.
+It filmed in various towns in Florida starting in August 2000 after Salva convinced the studios to cast Phillips and Long with the help of executive producer Francis Ford Coppola, who had previously financed his directorial debut Clownhouse (1989).
+Due to unforeseen budget cuts, Salva rewrote the third act during production.

 The film was theatrically released by United Artists and Metro-Goldwyn-Mayer on August 31, 2001.
-It was a commercial success, despite mixed reviews, and grossed $59 million on a $10 million budget.
-It was the first film in the Jeepers Creepers film series.
+It was a commercial success, grossing $59 million on a $10 million budget, despite mixed reviews from critics praising the first half over the second.
+It spawned a media franchise that includes two sequels and a reboot.

 Plot

 Trish Jenner and her brother Darry are traveling home from college for spring break.
-As they drive through the Florida countryside, an old truck threateningly tailgates them but eventually passes.
-They later observe the same truck parked next to an abandoned church with the driver sliding what appears to be bodies wrapped in blood-stained sheets into a large pipe sticking out of the ground.
-Having noticed their car pass by, the driver pursues and runs them off the road.
+As they drive through the Florida countryside, an old truck violently tailgates them but eventually passes.
+During their drive, they discuss the urban legend of Kenny and Darla, a senior prom couple who disappeared in 1978.
+They later see the same truck parked next to an abandoned church.
+The driver, wearing a large trenchcoat, dumps what appears to be corpses wrapped in blood-stained sheets into a large pipe sticking out of the ground.
+The driver then notices them, giving chase and forcing them off the road.

-After the truck drives off, Darry convinces Trish to go back to the church.
-Upon investigation, Darry hears noises coming from within the pipe and crawls inside with Trish holding on to his feet.
-Trish accidentally drops Darry, and he falls to the bottom of the pipe.
-Inside, he finds a dying man with stitches running down his stomach and hundreds of bodies sewn to the basement's walls and ceiling, including the bodies of a prom couple that had gone missing twenty-three years prior.
-Darry eventually finds his way out of the pipe, finds Trish, and they both flee the scene and attempt to contact the police at a diner.
-At the diner, they are phoned by a strange woman who tells them they are in danger.
-She then plays the song "Jeepers Creepers" on a record player, telling them one of them will die screaming while hearing the song.
-Confused, they ignore her warning and leave with two police officers providing a security escort.
-As they travel, the police learn that the church has caught fire and any potential evidence has been destroyed.
-The police are then attacked and killed by the driver, who loads their bodies into the truck.
-Witnessing the aftermath, Trish and Darry drive off in terror.